Duncan610/Duncanprojects/README.md

 # Duncanprojects
-The sql and PowerBi projects uploaded are assignments done in my ongoing data science classess.
+The sql and PowerBi projects uploaded are assignments done in my ongoing data science course